alijawadfahs/microwave/README.txt

 I used the princple of parallel events , I don't know if this is vaild so we know that the magnetron is related.

 (b,c,d) It was really simple, I didn't understand why it won't work, just checked the python code, understood what's going on and it was done in 10 min.

+UPDATE: added the missing transactions, and the results of them